 As eau de toilettes contain less perfume oils, you’ll find that their prices are usually a lot lower than that of an eau de parfum.
 Just keep in mind – since EDPs are more potent, you can get away with applying less; whereas an EDT may take a couple of spritzes to get your desired intensity.

 Not only does the concentration of fragrance affect the intensity, but it also impacts how long it will last.
 “Perfume concentrations dictate how long the perfume lasts on your skin, although the individual skin type and fragrance family can also play into this,” says Taylor.

-Since an eau de toilette is made with a smaller dose of perfume oils, it typically only lasts around four hours.
+Since an eau de toilette is made with a smaller dose of perfume oils, it typically only lasts for a few hours.
 The top notes – the first scent released by a perfume – are dominant, making it refreshing when it is first applied, however due to the alcohol content it evaporates from the skin quite quickly.
 An eau de toilette is the perfect type of fragrance to use day to day, as the fragrance notes are less intense; even if you do go overboard, it’ll lighten up fairly quickly.

-An eau de parfum, on the other hand, lasts for around six hours.
+An eau de parfum, on the other hand, lasts longer.
 Unlike an eau de toilette, after the top notes have faded, the middle notes or heart notes of an EDP become noticeable.
 Since it’s more intense than an eau de toilette, it’s a great option for a night-wear.

 “I don’t like ‘rules’ in fragrance, I think you should wear what you want when you want, but do be aware of your surroundings and your schedule,” says Taylor, adding that typically lighter concentrations are best suited for day-wear, and heavier concentrations are best worn at night.

 What is your favourite kind of scent?
 Do you prefer eau de toilettes or eau de parfums?
 Let us know in the comment section below.

 Main image credit: Getty